 Arthur Ransome died on 3rd June, 1967.
 All his works are currently in copyright in the UK and other territories around the world.
-The only known exception to this are those works published prior to 1923 in the USA.
-Under US law, these are considered to be in the public domain, but only within the United States.
+Works published prior to 1923 in the USA are the only known exception to this.
+These are in the public domain under US domestic law, but only within the United States.

 Under UK law, the bulk of Arthur Ransome’s works will remain in copyright until 31st December, 2037.
 Those works first published after his death will continue in copyright until 70 years after the year of first publication.
 The Blue Treacle, for example, was first published in 1993, so it will remain in copyright until 2063.

 So long as Ransome’s works remain in copyright, they form his Literary Estate.
 The Estate is managed by Executors, in accordance with Ransome’s own instructions.
-The current Executors are Christina Hardyment, Geraint Lewis and Elizabeth Sewart.
+The current Executors are Christina Hardyment, Geraint Lewis and Paul Flint.